documentationfor yFiles for HTML 3.0.0.1

 lassoSelectionInputMode.finishRadius = 10

-Note that the gesture now can only be ended by either a double click where the path is closed automatically by drawing a straight segment between the current location and the start of the path or by ending a segment with in the finishRadius around its start point.
+Note that the gesture can now only be ended in one of two ways.
+The first option is a double click, which automatically closes the path by drawing a straight segment between the current location and the start of the path.
+The second option is to end a segment within the finishRadius around its start point.

-It is also possible to mix the freehand and the polyline gestures.
+It is also possible to mix the freehand and polyline gestures.
 The following settings configure LassoSelectionInputMode to draw a freehand path while dragging the mouse with the left button down and straight segments when the button is released.
-Similar to the freehand configuration the gesture now can only be finished with a double click or by pressing or releasing the mouse button within the finishRadius around its start point.
+Similar to the freehand configuration, the gesture can now only be finished with a double click or by pressing or releasing the mouse button within the finishRadius around its start point.

 const lassoSelectionInputMode = graphEditorInputMode.lassoSelectionInputMode